A relativistic compact stellar model of anisotropic quark matter mixed with dark energy: Introduction

-Study on the different aspects of the quark matter is drawing it's attention among the astrophysicists and particle physicists.
-Bhattacharyya and his coworkers~\cite{Bhattacharyya1999,Bhattacharyya2000,Bhattacharyya2003} proposed that after the few microsecond of big bang the universe undergoes through a quark gluon phase transition which may be a process of origin and survival of the quark matter.
+The study of the different aspects of quark matter has drawn attention among the astrophysicists and particle physicists in the last two decades.
+Bhattacharyya and his coworkers~\cite{Bhattacharyya1999,Bhattacharyya2000,Bhattacharyya2003} proposed that after the few microseconds of the big bang the universe undergoes a quark-gluon phase transition which may be a process of origin and survival of the quark matter.
 The nature of the confining force which triggered this phase transition is almost unknown.
-Witten~\cite{Witten1984} first considered that at the critical temperature $T_c\simeq 200~MeV$ a small portion of the colored objects like quark and gluon leaves hadronization through phase transition to form the colored particles called quark nuggets(QN).
-This QNs are made of $u$, $d$ and $s$ quarks and have density few times higher than the normal nuclear density.
-These was further investigated by~\cite{Applegate1985,Farhi1984,Chandra2000}.
-For both the cases in the compact stars and in the early universe Ghosh~\cite{Ghosh2008} investigated the role of quark matter in the phase transition.
-It is believed that the quark matter exists in the core of neutron stars~\cite{Perez-Garcia2010}, in strange stars~\cite{Drake2002} and as small pieces of strange matter~\cite{Madsen1999}.
-Investigations by Rahaman et al.~\cite{Farook2012} and Brilenkov~\cite{Brilenkov2013} lead to an interesting and important result that quark matter plays the role as dark energy on the global level.
-It is worth mentioning that for the last several years CERN LHC is trying to recreate the situation encountered before and early of the hadronization period, performing collisions of the relativistic nuclei~\cite{Adamovich1991}.
+Witten~\cite{Witten1984} first considered that at the critical temperature $T_c \simeq 200~MeV$ a small portion of the colored objects like quark and gluon leaves hadronization through a phase transition to form the colored particles called quark nuggets (QN).
+These QNs are made of $u$, $d$ and $s$ quarks and have a density that is a few times higher than the normal nuclear density.
+This was further investigated by~\cite{Applegate1985,Farhi1984,Chandra2000}.
+For both cases of the compact stars and the early universe, Ghosh~\cite{Ghosh2008} investigated the role of quark matter in the phase transition.
+It is believed that quark matter exists in the core of neutron stars~\cite{Perez-Garcia2010}, in strange stars~\cite{Drake2002} and as small pieces of strange matter~\cite{Madsen1999}.
+Investigations by Rahaman et al.~\cite{Farook2012} and Brilenkov~\cite{Brilenkov2013} led to an interesting and important result according to which quark matter plays the same role as dark energy on the global level.
+It is worth mentioning that for the last several years LHC at CERN has been trying to recreate the situation encountered before and early in the hadronization period, performing collisions of the relativistic nuclei~\cite{Adamovich1991}.